Aspire5/Weather-Forecast-Application/README.md

 A Flutter project that allows users to select a country-city pair and get their current weather data as well as forecast of up to 5 days!
 (7 days required paid subscription)

+The project structure follows the principles of MVC Architecture.

 ## GIF and Image Credits

 I do not own any GIF's and Images used in this project.